This post was originally published on Oct. 30, 2020, and updated on Sept. 6, 2022.

-With a pandemic currently disrupting in-person learning and conference events, digital learning has taken a center stage.
-And with over 455 million websites using WordPress, many educators are looking to leverage their existing WordPress sites for digital learning.
+With a staggering 835 million websites using WordPress, many traditional educators as well as savvy business owners come online course creators who are looking to leverage their existing WordPress sites for digital learning.
 Luckily, there are quite a few helpful WordPress plugins for selling digital courses to help those educators out.

-From former school teachers to local mom and pop business owners, it seems like everyone is getting in on the digital course train these days.
+From former school teachers to local mom-and-pop business owners, it seems like everyone is getting in on the digital course train these days.
 And, why shouldn’t they?
 According to Statista, projections show the e-learning market worldwide is forecast to surpass 243 billion U.S. dollars by 2022.
+GlobalNewsWire reported that in 2021 the e-learning market reached $253.3 billion worldwide, and is expected to “reach $521.8 Billion by 2027, exhibiting a CAGR of 9.9% during 2022-2027.”

-In fact, as luck would have it, while researching to write this very post, an email popped into my inbox titled “12 Reasons You Need to Create a Digital Course.”
+As luck would have it, while researching to write this very post back in 2020, an email popped into my inbox titled “12 Reasons You Need to Create a Digital Course.”

 The email was from the exceptionally talented crafts and DIY blogger Jennifer Maker.
 Having sold more than a million dollars worth of digital courses herself, she shared that some of the top reasons you need a digital course are that they:

-- Establish you as an authority in your niche.
+- Establish yourself as an authority in your niche.

 - Can help you grow your business.